gregmarine/ByGregMarine.com/Blog/src/2024/03/11_seagulls-facebook-memories-church-and-mind-prison.md

 For the beach, we often stayed at this little condo called The Beach Comber on Longboat Key.
 By today's standards, that condo building is basically a shack...hehehe But back in the day, it was the most luxurious accommodations this wanderlust kid had ever seen...LOL And I *survived* a tropical storm there once!

 One of the things I can vividly remember is we always bought a loaf of bread to feed the seagulls on the beach while we were there.
-One of the most fascinating things to me as a child was there ability to hover above us and catch the pieces of bread in mid air!
+One of the most fascinating things to me as a child was their ability to hover above us and catch the pieces of bread in mid air!

 ![Seagull](./img/IMG_5703.jpeg)

 With those squiggly analog lines all over the screen, fast forward to now...hehehe I see seagulls every :clap: single :clap: day :clap: LOL They no longer fascinate me...HAHAHA I don't really hate them or anything.
 They are just *everywhere* here...hehehe

-What I noticed most about them now is that they sound like they are laughing at me...LOL That's right, *laughing*!
+What I notice most about them now is that they sound like they are laughing at me...LOL That's right, *laughing*!
 At *me*!
 Of course, they aren't really.
-But when they are in groups and squawking at each other, that is exactly what they sound like to me...LOL I go to the beach, laughing :laughing: I go to the grocery, laughing :laughing: I take a shower...well...they aren't in the shower...but they are probably outside somewhere, :laughing: HAHAHA I kid, of course.
+But when they are in groups and squawking at each other, that is exactly what they sound like to me...LOL I go to the beach, laughing :laughing: I go to the grocery, laughing :laughing: I take a shower...well...they aren't in the shower...but they are probably outside somewhere, laughing :laughing: HAHAHA I kid, of course.
 It's fun!

 ## Facebook Memories